Mark Beckwith (rugby league)

-Mark Beckwith is an English former professional rugby league footballer who played for Whitehaven and Barrow.
+Mark Beckwith (born 7 August 1964) is an English former professional rugby league footballer who played for Whitehaven and Barrow.
 He made two appearances for Great Britain under-21s in 1986, and also represented Cumbria.

 In 1998, he played for amateur club Egremont Rangers in their fourth round Challenge Cup tie against Workington Town, scoring a try in a surprise 18–0 victory over their professional opponents.